NeehaVelagapudi/C-Users-Neeha-velagapudi-Dohi_to_en_MultiModel_Langugae_Converter.ipynb/README.md

 # 📝 Multimodal Language Converter (Hindi to English)

+This project is a Multimodal Language Converter that translates Hindi text or speech into English.
+It uses Helsinki-NLP/opus-mt-hi-en, a Transformer-based model for translation, and speech_recognition for converting speech to text.
+The output can be optionally summarized and then converted into speech using gTTS or pyttsx3 for audio playback.
 This notebook demonstrates a **Multimodal Language Converter** that translates **Hindi to English**, using both **text and speech inputs**.
 It integrates:

 - Text-based translation